AntonyThorpe/knockout-apollo/docs/en/mutations.md

 var self = this;
 self.todoList = ko.observableArray().launchApollo(apolloClient, errorCallback);  // A todo list because we are very busy

-// Now we are ready to make mutation, etc. with Apollo.
-Outline below: self.todoList.apollo({object for Apollo}, {object of callbacks});
+// Now we are ready to make a mutation self.todoList.apollo({object for Apollo}, {object of callbacks});
 ```